 set security adsluser Set CIFS security to user (user-level security that a client must log on with a valid username and password) or ads (CIFS server acts as a domain member in an active directory).
 Before setting the security to ads, it is required to set domain, domaincontroller, and domainuser.
 When the user executes the server start command, the CIFS server asks for the password corresponding to the domainuser to join in the AD.
 If using security as ads, make sure that the clock of the AD server and the CIFS server is set to the same time.
 Use the NTP server if possible.
-If using security as ads, make sure that the clock of the AD server and Veritas Access is set to the same time.
+If using security as ads, make sure that the clock of the same time.
 Use the NTP server if possible.